 Is your house not selling because of a neighbor?
 What are some tips to get potential buyers to make offers?

 Buyers desire to have a good home in a nice neighborhood.
 The location of a house can deter buyers.
 Thus, It is often times harder to sell a house in a less than nice looking neighborhood.

 Below are simple tips on selling a house in a bad neighborhood.

 Improve the curb appeal of the property.
 Start by cleaning up parts of the neighborhood, planting flowers, and trimming bushes.
-Keep your house clean and organized to create a warm environment for clients.
+Picking up trash, organizing a “neighborhood clean up” day, and removing children’s and pet’s toys, non-working automobiles and dead plants goes a long way in helping your house stand out.
+Keep your house clean and organized to create a welcoming environment for buyers.

 A congested house makes the interior space less appealing, and it looks smaller than it is.
 You can stage the interior to help buyers envision themselves living in it.
 Clean the entire house and open blinds and curtains to ensure there is enough light in the rooms.
 Ensure the kitchen is clean and that the sink does not have dirty dishes.